Time-reversal symmetry breaking superconductivity in the presence of loop-current fluctuations

 \underline{\it Introduction}~~ The discovery of copper-based superconductors~\cite{WOS:A1986D856200010} established high-temperature superconductivity (SC) as a central topic in condensed matter physics.
 Clarifying its mechanism is essential for discovering new high-$T_c$ materials.
 In many kinds of superconductors~\cite{WOS:A1986D856200010,WOS:000253951900032,WOS:A1980JG10700005,WOS:001052549700001}, SC emerges alongside various fluctuations, which are often pivotal to its formation~\cite{WOS:000258326000009,PhysRevLett.109.187004,WOS:001437303700022}.
-For instance, in doped cuprates, antiferromagnetic (AFM) fluctuations mediate spin-singlet pairing near a quantum critical point (QCP)~\cite{WOS:000349190300029}.
-Other fluctuations, including charge density waves~\cite{WOS:000311888200013,WOS:000368015700031}, spin density waves~\cite{Dong_2008}, and stripe order~\cite{PhysRevLett.113.046402,doi:10.1126/science.aam7127}, also play crucial roles, resulting in rich phase diagrams.
-Recently, significant attention has been drawn to orbital magnetic fluctuations that break time-reversal symmetry in kagome superconductors~\cite{WOS:000753550800017,WOS:000866362700006,PhysRevB.106.205109,xu2022three,xing2024optical}.
+For instance, in doped cuprates, antiferromagnetic (AFM) fluctuations have been closely tied to spin-singlet pairing near a quantum critical point (QCP)~\cite{WOS:000349190300029,yuan2022scaling}.
+Other fluctuations, including charge density waves~\cite{WOS:000368015700031}, spin density waves~\cite{ZHAO20251239}, and stripe order~\cite{doi:10.1126/science.aam7127}, also play crucial roles, resulting in rich phase diagrams.
+Recently, significant attention has been drawn to orbital magnetic fluctuations that break time-reversal symmetry (TRS) in kagome superconductors~\cite{WOS:000753550800017,WOS:000866362700006,xing2024optical,asaba2024evidence,FENG20211384,LIU20251211,PhysRevLett.134.096401,cpl_41_4_047103}.
 This orbital magnetism is associated with a pattern of spontaneously flowing currents.
-According to a theory by Bloch~\cite{PhysRev.75.502,doi:10.1143/JPSJ.65.3254,PhysRevResearch.4.013043}, such currents must form closed loops, known as loop currents (LC), to avoid forbidden global currents.
+According to a theory by Bloch~\cite{PhysRev.75.502,doi:10.1143/JPSJ.65.3254,PhysRevResearch.4.013043}, such currents must form closed loops, known as loop currents (LCs), to avoid forbidden global currents.
+Yet, the intrinsic connection between LC fluctuations and SC remains a fundamental open question.

-In strongly correlated systems, magnetic fluctuations can arise not only from interactions related to spin degrees of freedom but also develop in the orbital sector.
-Unlike the spin-related mechanism, LC does not directly couple to the spin channel.
-The proposed existence of LC in diverse materials, including cuprates~\cite{PhysRevB.55.14554,PhysRevB.67.054511,PhysRevB.73.155113}, twisted bilayer graphene~\cite{PhysRevB.87.035427,PhysRevX.10.031034}, and kagome systems~\cite{WOS:000753550800017,WOS:000866362700006,han2024orbitaloriginmagneticmoment}, raises a critical and debated issue: can LC fluctuations mediate or enhance superconductivity?
+In strongly correlated systems, magnetic fluctuations arise not only from spin-related interactions but also in the orbital sector through LCs.
+The identification of such currents in diverse superconducting systems---including cuprates~\cite{PhysRevB.55.14554,PhysRevB.67.054511,PhysRevB.73.155113}, twisted bilayer graphene~\cite{PhysRevB.87.035427}, and kagome systems~\cite{WOS:000753550800017,WOS:000866362700006,xing2024optical,asaba2024evidence,FENG20211384,LIU20251211,PhysRevLett.134.096401,cpl_41_4_047103}---has made their relationship with SC a critical and actively debated issue.